kowainik/relude/README.md

    as it's done in [`classy-prelude`](https://github.com/snoyberg/mono-traversable).
    Instead we just reexport common and well-known things from `base` and some other libraries used in everyday production programming in _Haskell_.
+   > **Note**: well, we didn't managed to avoid inventing something new, but just a little bit.
 4. Export more useful and commonly used functions.
 [Hello, my name is Dmitry.
 I was coding _Haskell_ for 3 years but still hoogling which module `liftIO` comes from.](https://twitter.com/magnars/status/834683466130345984)
    Things like `liftIO`, `ReaderT` type, `MVar`-related functions have unambigous names,